 This type of situation is likely a use case for the key-value pair.
 Key-value pairs are sets of two linked pieces of data.
-The key is the unique identifier in the data set and the value is either the data itself or a pointer to the location of the data.
-For use with a Chartio Dropdown environment variable, the key is a unique ID and the value is the easy way for a user to identify the key.
+The key is the unique identifier in the data set and the value is the data itself.
+For use with a Chartio Dropdown Control, the key is a unique ID and the value is the easy way for a user to identify the key.

-The first column’s values are used to filter charts, and the second column will be the display values.
+The first column’s values are used to filter charts, and the second column values are what’s displayed.